wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 ## Structure

 The *application* payload (that is call arguments, call results, event payload etc) is always at the end of the message element list.
-The rationale is: *Brokers* and *Dealers* have no need to inspect (parse) the application payload.
+The rationale is: Brokers and Dealers have no need to inspect (parse) the application payload.
 Their business is call/event routing.
-Having the application payload at the end of the list allows *Brokers* and *Dealers* to skip parsing it altogether.
+Having the application payload at the end of the list allows Brokers and Dealers to skip parsing it altogether.
 This can improve efficiency and performance.

 ## Message Definitions

 WAMP defines the following messages that are explained in detail in the following sections.

-The messages concerning the WAMP session itself are mandatory for all *Peers*, i.e. a *Client* MUST implement `HELLO`, `ABORT` and `GOODBYE`, while a *Router* MUST implement `WELCOME`, `ABORT` and `GOODBYE`.
+The messages concerning the WAMP session itself are mandatory for all Peers, i.e. a Client MUST implement `HELLO`, `ABORT` and `GOODBYE`, while a Router MUST implement `WELCOME`, `ABORT` and `GOODBYE`.

-All other messages are mandatory *per role*, i.e. in an implementation that only provides a *Client* with the role of *Publisher* MUST additionally implement sending `PUBLISH` and receiving `PUBLISHED` and `ERROR` messages.
+All other messages are mandatory *per role*, i.e. in an implementation that only provides a Client with the role of Publisher MUST additionally implement sending `PUBLISH` and receiving `PUBLISHED` and `ERROR` messages.

 ### Session Lifecycle

 #### HELLO

-Sent by a *Client* to initiate opening of a WAMP session to a *Router* attaching to a *Realm*.
+Sent by a Client to initiate opening of a WAMP session to a Router attaching to a Realm.

 {align="left"}
         [HELLO, Realm|uri, Details|dict]

 #### WELCOME

-Sent by a *Router* to accept a *Client*.
+Sent by a Router to accept a Client.
 The WAMP session is now open.

 {align="left"}
         [WELCOME, Session|id, Details|dict]

 #### ABORT

-Sent by a *Peer* to abort the opening of a WAMP session.
+Sent by a Peer*to abort the opening of a WAMP session.
 No response is expected.

 {align="left"}
       [ABORT, Details|dict, Reason|uri]

 #### GOODBYE

-Sent by a *Peer* to close a previously opened WAMP session.
-Must be echo'ed by the receiving *Peer*.
+Sent by a Peer to close a previously opened WAMP session.
+Must be echo'ed by the receiving Peer.

 {align="left"}
         [GOODBYE, Details|dict, Reason|uri]

 #### ERROR

-Error reply sent by a *Peer* as an error response to different kinds of requests.
+Error reply sent by a Peer as an error response to different kinds of requests.

 {align="left"}
         [ERROR, REQUEST.Type|int, REQUEST.Request|id, Details|dict,